 4).
 Issue lsslp to get FSP information and write into the FSP stanza file.
-If you are using the vpd or switch table method, you can use the optional attributes "switchport" or "vpd" with the lsslp command.
-If you specify the attribute "updatehosts", it will also update the xCAT hosts table with the server host name and ip address.
+If you are using the vpd or switch table method, you can use the optional attributes "switchport" or "vpd" with the lsslp lsslp -s FSP -z -i 10.0.0.1 -M {switchport|vpd} --updatehosts > /fsp/stanza/file